susannapaoli/hateful-speech-memes/README.md

 Language models tested in this analysis are: BERT, XLNet, GPT2, DeHateBert

-Image model used in this analysis is: RESNET
+Image model used in this analysis is: pre-trained RESNET